Your-Source/hope-of-the-nations/plugins/Drupal/hotn/README.md

 	* hotn

 ## Library
 This module requires the library hotn.
-Place of this library is:
+Move this library to:

 * libraries/hotn
 * sites/all/libraries/hotn